 Summary

-As dusk fell on January 13, 1834, James Porter and nine fellow convicts, exiled to Van Diemen’s Land, seized the newly launched barque, the Frederick, from their British captors.
+As dusk came down on the evening of 13 January 1834, James Porter and nine other convicts, transported at His Majesty’s Pleasure to Van Diemen’s Land, captured the newly launched barque the Frederick from their British masters.

 Book Details